cmcntsh/exerGitPractice/README.md

 ## 2. Fork a repository

+2022 update: I have created an alternate assignment which does not require the use of the command line.
+It describes how to work only in GitHub using the web interface or working on your own machine using VSCode after you have git and VSCode installed.
+It can be found here: https://github.com/cmcntsh/gitHubForClassAssignments

 ### Fork the repository into your own account on GitHub

 * [ ] On this current GitHub repository, scroll to the top and look for a button that says `fork`.